San Diego Zoo

 Get excited before you visit or connect with animals after you get home via the many live cams.
 Animals that you can watch include (and there are other cams at San Diego Zoo Safari Park) include:

-I would also suggest that you take a look at episodes from Animal Planet’s The Zoo: San Diego show to understand even more about what goes in to animal care and wildlife conservancy efforts at both San Diego Zoo Global parks.
+I would also suggest that you take a look at episodes from Animal Planet’s The Zoo: San Diego show to understand even more about what goes into animal care and wildlife conservation efforts at both San Diego Zoo Global parks.

 Where to Stay